 “Data Lake” is a massive, easily accessible data repository for storing “big data”.
 Unlike traditional data warehouses, which are optimized for data analysis by storing only some attributes and dropping data below the level aggregation, a data lake is designed to retain all attributes, especially when you do not yet know what the scope of data or its use.
-Currently, Hadoop is the most common technology to create a data lake.
-It is important to distinguish the difference between Hadoop and a data lake.
-A data lake is a concept, and Hadoop is a technology to implement the concept.

 A data lake holds a vast amount of raw data in its native format until it is needed.
 While a hierarchical data warehouse stores data in files or folders, a data lake uses a flat architecture to store data.
 Each data element in a lake is assigned a unique identifier and tagged with a set of extended metadata tags.
 When a business question arises, the data lake can be queried for relevant data, and that smaller set of data can then be analyzed to help answer the question.

-Like big data, the term data lake is sometimes disparaged as being simply a marketing label for a product that supports Hadoop.
+Like big data, the term data lake is sometimes disparaged as being simply a marketing label for a product that supports it.
 However, the term is being accepted as a way to describe any large data pool in which the schema and data requirements are not defined until the data is queried.

 The data lake promises to speed the delivery of information and insights to the business community without the hassles imposed by IT-centric data warehousing processes.

 - Data Lake gives business users immediate access to all data.